pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

 Total Estimated Profit = 21,358.84 + 27,750 ≈ 49,108.84

 ## 8. Conclusion
-This project successfully demonstrated the use of machine learning to enhance NHL game outcome predictions.
+This project successfully demonstrated the use of data science and machine learning to enhance NHL game outcome predictions.
 The combination of data from MoneyPuck, machine learning algorithms, and modern deployment technologies resulted in a model that significantly improved prediction accuracy.

 By using a modular approach, containerized architecture with Docker, and seamless CI/CD pipelines, the project was efficiently deployed and maintained on AWS EC2 and Elastic Beanstalk.
 This approach provides bettors with a powerful tool for making more informed decisions, potentially increasing profitability and enjoyment of NHL betting.